akib1689/notes/kafka/deploy-part-1.md

 # Deploy Kafka Cluster on Kubernetes

 In this article, we will deploy a Kafka cluster on Kubernetes.
-We will host cloud native Kafka on Kubernetes using Confluent Platform using Confluent.
+We will host cloud native Kafka on Kubernetes using [Strimzi](https://strimzi.io/).

 ## Prerequisites